harris-ippp/harris-ippp.github.io/index.md

 ## Weekly assignments (70%)
 Assignments will be posted on the class GitHub site at least one week before they are due.
 Work will be collected through Chalk and GitHub, so get a student account [here](https://education.github.com/pack).
-The first week's assignment will be graded only for completeness, and I will de-weight the lowest grade by one half.
+The first week's assignment will be graded only for completeness, and I will downweight the lowest grade by one half.
 Each subsequent assignment will be assessed on:

 * **Correctness (60%)**: Most questions will be evaluated directly on chalk.
 In some cases you will have to submit plots, etc. to GitHub.